boonier/sjm-pdlib/README.md

 # sjm-pdlib

-my library of useful stuff of Pd
+A library of useful stuff for Pure Data.